MasudAbdulle/libraryfinder/docs/deployment.md

 # Deployment

 ## Release Notes

-TODO: Describe the current version of the system (with version number.
-Include system dependencies ands software tools used.
-Are there any known issues?
-Provide the URL of the deployed system.
+The current version of the system is v1.0.The system is run on the local server 8080, the software tools used are Express, EJS and MYSQL.
+The librairyfinder website also has dependencies to all of those tools as they all the website to run as it does.
+There is one issue with the system as when the 'view in map' option is chosen a message that says "browser doesnt support geo-location" pops up and then the map appears afterwards.

 Describe the deployment of software components to hardware nodes using a UML Deployment diagram.

 ![Insert Deployment diagram here](images/deployment.png)